-However, none of these are "needs".
-These are industry desires, goals, hopes, dreams, wishes and wants.
-However you look at it, these claims do not assert a "need" for the gas.
-They assert a desire by the pipeline company to be able to provide a different source of gas so it can make money.
+However, none of these explanations sufficiently establish the public "need" for the project.
+Rather, these explanations merely demonstrate a desire by PennEast to be able to provide a different source of gas so it can make money.
 These are very clearly private corporate goals and gains.
-These are not "needs" of the public; they are desires of private industry.
+This is demonstrated by the selfdealing nature of the underlying shipping contracts.

-In fact, there is no need for the gas PennEast would carry to New Jersey and Pennsylvania; both states are fully supplied.
-And to the degree that PennEast wants to assert it is delivering the gas to other unknown, unidentified states -- in order to substantiate this claim and subject it to the public process that is required by NEPA, more detail is required that actually identifies the states and the users.
+Independent analysis clearly shows that there simply is no need for the gas PennEast would carry to New Jersey and Pennsylvania, as both states are sufficiently supplied.
+And to the degree that PennEast wants to assert it is delivering the gas to other unknown, unidentified states in order to fulfill a need, in order to substantiate this claim and subject it to the public process that is required by NEPA, more detail is required that actually identifies the states and the users.

-As noted in the attached expert report from Arthur Berman15:
+As noted in DRN's expert report from Arthur Berman: